bgermann/cforms2/readme.txt

 [Really Simple CAPTCHA for cformsII](https://wordpress.org/plugins/cforms2-really-simple-captcha) provides an image CAPTCHA via cformsII's pluggable CAPTCHA facility.
 To convert the old CAPTCHA fields to Really Simple CAPTCHA, please install the current version and activate the plugin.

 [Contact Form DB](https://cfdbplugin.com) has support for storing and exporting cformsII's submission data.
-Therefore cformsII's database tracking will be removed in the long run.
+Therefore cformsII's database tracking will be removed in the next major version.

-[Unofficial CForms II table display](https://wordpress.org/plugins/cformstable/) introduces the ability to view the tracking database on any page via Shortcodes.

 == Localization ==